-Goodwill gives people a second chance
+Goodwill program gives people a 2nd chance at a career

 Detroit — When he was released from prison four months ago after serving nearly 20 years, Melvin Long had no marketable skills and no idea what his next step would be.
 He just knew he never wanted to go back.